How to Repair a Drought-Damaged Lawn by Overseeding, Patching or Re-seeding

 - Resume mowing when the grass reaches 3–4”.
 You know a decent root system is forming at that height.

-Re-seeding Your Lawn Step-by-step
+Re-seeding Your Lawn Step-by-Step

-Matt's completed backyard re-seed
+Matt's completed backyard after re-seeding.

 Matt was surprised by the amount of prep work needed.
 “I didn’t realize how long it would take to get the lawn down to nothing and the steps to prepare the soil before being able to spread seed.”
 Re-seeding a lawn isn’t a weekend task.

-- Kill off any remaining grass and weeds, preferable using non-chemical means such as covering the area with plastic or several layers of newspaper to kill all vegetation.
+- Kill off any remaining grass and weeds, preferably using non-chemical means such as covering the area with plastic or several layers of newspaper to kill all vegetation.
 Spot treat stubborn weeds with a non-selective herbicide following label directions as to how soon after application you can seed.
 After his lawn was dead, Matt used an electric dethatcher to remove what was left.
 “Then I used my mower with the bag attachment to collect everything.”
 He took the extra step and aerated as well.

 - If the soil is highly compacted, rent a core aerator to loosen the soil, which is what I would do.
 Fall is the best time to aerate.
 Apply Milorganite after aerating.
 Alternatively, if your budget allows, you can till 2” of compost, peat moss, or other organic matter into the top 6–8” of soil.